pmatseykanets/laravel-scout-postgres/README.md

 ### Lumen

-Scout service provider uses `config_path` helper that is not included in the Lumen.
+Scout service provider uses `config_path` helper that is not included in Lumen.
 To fix this include the following snippet either directly in `bootstrap.app` or in your autoloaded helpers file i.e. `app/helpers.php`.

 ```php